 SECTIO ON 1: INTRODUCTION 6

-1.1 UPOV Test Guidelines as the Basis for the DUS Test 6
+1.1 UPOV TEST GUIDELINES AS THE BASIS FOR THE DUS TEST 6

-1.2 Individual Authorities' Test Guidelines 6
+1.2 Individual Authorities' Test Guidelines

-1.3 STRUCTURE OF TGP/7
+1.3 STRUCTURE OF TGP/7 6

 SECTIO ON 2: PROCEDURE FOR THE INTRODUCTION AND REVISION OF UPOV TEST GUIDELINES 8

-2.1 Introduction 0
+2.1 Introduction 8

-2.1 PROCEDURE FOR THE INTRODUCTION OF TEST GUIDELINES
+2.2 PROCEDURE FOR THE INTRODUCTION OF TEST GUIDELINES 8

-۷.۷ 2.2.1 STEP 1 Proposals for the Commissioning of Work
+2.2.1 STEP 1 Proposals for the Commissioning of Work 8

 2.2.2 STEP 2 Approval of the Proposals

 2.2.3 STEP 3 Allocation of Drafting Work

-2.2.4 STEP 4 Preparation of Draft Test Guidelines for the Technical Working Party
+2.2.4 STEP 4 Preparation of Draft Test Guidelines for the Technical Working Party 10

 2.2.4.1 The Leading Expert

-2.2.4.1 The Leading Expert 10 10
+2.2.4.2 The Subgroup of Interested Experts (Subgroup) 10

 2.2.4.3 Preliminary Work on Draft Test Guidelines

-2.2.4.4 Preparation of the Draft(s) by the Leading Expert with the Subgroup
+2.2.4.4 Preparation of the Draft(s) by the Leading Expert with the Subgroup 10

 2.2.4.5 Subgroup Meetings

 2.2.4.6 Exchange of Plant Material

 2.2.5 STEP 5 Consideration of the Draft Test Guidelines by the Technical Working Parties

 2.2.5.1 Draft Test Guidelines developed by a single Technical Working Party

 2.2.5.2 Draft Test Guidelines developed jointly by more than one Technical Working Party

 2.2.5.3 Requirements for draft Test Guidelines to be considered by the Technical Working

 Parties 11

-2.2.5.4 Requirements for "final" draft Test Guidelines 11
+2.2.5.4 Requirements for "final" draft Test Guidelines

 2.2.6 STEP 6 Submission of Draft Test Guidelines by the Technical Working Party

 2.2.7 STEP 7 Consideration of Draft Test Guidelines by the TC-EDC

-2.2.8 STEP 8 Adoption of Draft Test Guidelines by the Technical Committee
+2.2.8 STEP 8 Adoption of Draft Test Guidelines by the Technical Committee 13

 2.3 PROCEDURE FOR THE REVISION OF TEST GUIDELINES

 2.3.1 Need for revision of Test Guidelines

 2.3.2 Full Revision

 2.3.3 Partial Revision

 2.4 PROCEDURE FOR THE CORRECTION OF TEST GUIDELINES

-2.5 DOCUMENT REFERENCES 14
+2.5 DOCUMENT REFERENCES

 2.5.1 TG Reference

 2.5.2 Introduction of New Test Guidelines

 2.5.3 Full Revision of Test Guidelines

 2.5.3.1 Replacement of Existing Test Guidelines

 2.5.3.2 Splitting of Existing Test Guidelines 15

-2.5.4 Partial Revision of Test Guidelines
+2.5.5 Corrections to Test Guidelines

-2.5.5 Corrections to Test Guidelines 15
+2.5.5 Corrections to Test Guidelines 10

-0=0=1

-SECTIO ON 3: GUIDANCE FOR DRAFTING TEST GUIDELINES 16
+SECTIO ON 3: GUIDANCE FOR DRAFTING TEST GUIDELINES 17

-3.1 THE TG STRUCTURE AND UNIVERSAL STANDARD WORDING 16
+3.1 THE TG STRUCTURE AND UNIVERSAL STANDARD WORDING

-3.2 Additional Standard Wording (ASW)
+3.2 ADDITIONAL STANDARD WORDING (ASW)

 3.3 GUIDANCE NOTES (GN)

-3.4 Web-based TG Template 16
+3.4 WEB-BASED TG TEMPLATE 17

-SECTIO ON 4: DEVELOPMENT OF INDIVIDUAL AUTHORITIES' TEST GUIDELINES 17
+CECTIC ON 4: DEVELOPMENT OF INDIVIDUAL AUTHORITIES' TEST GUIDELINES 40

+SECTIO

-1 1 INDIVIDUAL AUTHORITIES' TEST GUIDELINES BASED ON UPOV TEST GUIDELINES 17
+4.1 INDIVIDUAL AUTHORITIES' TEST GUIDELINES BASED ON UPOV TEST GUIDELINES 18

-4.1 4.2 INDIVIDUAL AUTHORITIES TEST GUIDELINES BASED ON OPOVITEST GUIDELINES
+4.2 Individual Authorities' Test Guidelines in the absence of UPOV Test Guidelines 19

-4.2 GUIDANCE FOR DRAFTERS OF INDIVIDUAL AUTHORITIES' TEST GUIDELINES
+4.3 GUIDANCE FOR DRAFTERS OF INDIVIDUAL AUTHORITIES' TEST GUIDELINES 20

-4.5 GUIDANCE FOR DRAFTERS OF INDIVIDUAL AUTHORITIES TEST GUIDELINES 19

-ANNEX ( 1: TG STRUCTURE AND UNIVERSAL STANDARD WORDING 20
+ANNEX 1: TG STRUCTURE AND UNIVERSAL STANDARD WORDING 21

-AITIL

-1. Subject of these Test Guidelines
+1. Subject of these Test Guidelines 24

-2. Material Required
+2. Material Required 24

 3. Method of Examination

 3.1 Number of Growing Cycles

 3.2 Testing Place

 3.3 Conditions for Conducting the Examination

 3.4 Test Design

 3.5 Additional Tests

 4. Assessment of Distinctness, Uniformity and Stability

+4.1 Distinctness

-4.1 Districtress 4.2 Uniformity
+4.2 Uniformity

-4.3 Stability
+4.3 Stability 26

-Swamy 20